m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

 ## Setup the Kubernetes Cluster
 * You will first need to have a Kubernetes cluster configured.
 We used the Azure Kubernetes Service but you can use any Kubernetes capable platform such as Google or IBM Cloud.
 * Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Kubernetes Service.
-Create a new resource group named javaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
-Specify the cluster name as javaee-cafe-cluster-`<your suffix>` (the suffix could be your first name such as "reza").
+Create a new resource group named jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
+Specify the cluster name as jakartaee-cafe-cluster-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.

 ## Setup Kubernetes Tooling
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.